-Students applying to the program must be sophomore Environmental Sciences majors with a cumulative grade point average at the time of admission of 3.25 or higher.
+Students applying to the program must be sophomore or junior Environmental Sciences (BS) majors with a cumulative grade point average at the time of admission of 3.25 or higher.
 Students must maintain at least the 3.25 overall grade point average through completion of their undergraduate degree.
-A background in the biological sciences is preferable but not required.

-Students will need to have completed ENVS 131: Intro to Environmental Sciences or OX ENVS 131 (Oxford) or AP credit.
+Students will need to have completed ENVS 130: Environmental Sciences and ENVS 131: Intro. to ENVS Field Studies OR OX_ENVS 131 (Oxford).
 Additionally, at least two courses within the ENVS Intermediate Breadth Requirements (Ecology & Conservation, Earth Science or Social Science & Policy or Oxford equivalents).
 The courses must be in two separate breadth areas.
 Enrollment in ENVS 260 is also recommended.
 See ENVS Course Descriptions for more detailed course information.

 How do I apply?

 Applicants are accepted primarily on the basis of performance and promise as Emory College or Oxford College undergraduate students.
-Students apply in the spring of their second year (sophomore) year.
-To apply please submit the following to the graduate program coordinator, Leah Thomas, in person or via email.
+Students apply in the spring of their sophomore or junior year.
+To apply please submit the following to the graduate program coordinator, Leah Thomas, in person or via email: